JeffGiroux/nginx-for-azure-configs/README.md

 4. Generate token and copy the value
 5. In your Azure subscription, [create an Azure Key Vault and secret](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-cli)
     - secret value = GitHub access token (copied from step 4)
-6. Copy the Key Vault name and Key Vault secret name
+6. Copy the names of the following Azure items:
+    - Key Vault name and Key Vault secret name
     - Save for later

 ## Day 1 Infrastructure